-algae simple organisms similar to plants that require light for growth, typically found in aquatic environments.
+algae Simple organisms, similar to plants, that require light for growth.
+They are typically found in aquatic environments.

-alkali a chemical that increases the pH of water and reacts with an acid.
+alkali A chemical that increases the pH of water and reacts with an acid.

-alkalinity the concentration of alkali in water (measured by titration with standard acid solution).
+alkalinity The concentration of alkali in water (measured by titration with standard acid solution).

-antibodies substances in the blood that destroy or neutralise toxins or components of bacteria known generally as antigens; and are formed as a result of the introduction into the body of the antigen to which they are antagonistic.
+antibodies Substances in the blood that destroy or neutralise toxins or components of bacteria generally known as antigens; they are formed as a result of the introduction into the body of the antigen to which they are antagonistic.